How to make an Electric Guitar sound like an Acoustic

 Fishman Powerbridge

-Fishman Powerbridge is a system that works relatively similarly to the Graph Tech Ghost.
-But, instead of replacing just the bridge saddles, here you replace the whole bridge.
-And, instead of having a separate board, on the Powerbridge, the board is attached to a volume pot, that you obviously have to install somewhere on your guitar.
+The Fishman Powerbridge is a system that works similarly to the Graph Tech Ghost.
+Instead of replacing just the bridge saddles, you replace the whole bridge.
+The board is attached to a volume pot that you need to install somewhere on your guitar.
+This board is optional, but it’s recommended to achieve the best results.
+If you install the board, you can get rid of one of your tone pots, wire the guitar to one “master” tone, and use the empty tone slot for the Fishman.

 L.R.
 Baggs X/T-Bridge